typedb/typedb-docs/0001-typedb/01-start/03-quickstart.md

 The files that have been used in the guide:

-- [iam-schema.tql](../../files/iam/iam-schema.tql) — TypeQL script for the IAM schema definition
+- [iam-schema.tql](../../files/iam/iam-schema.tql) — TypeQL script for the IAM schema definition.
-- [iam-data.tql](../../files/iam/iam-data.tql) — TypeQL script to load a sample dataset into the IAM schema
+- [iam-data.tql](../../files/iam/iam-data.tql) — TypeQL script to load a sample dataset into the IAM schema.